siamak4mo/goChat/go_server/README.txt

 }

 there is a brief documentation of the API in the `Routes` section

+* to register new user:
+$ curl 127.0.0.1:8081/register -XPOST -d '{"username": "_-_nobody_-_"}'
+Token: Y2hhdCBuYW1l.xxx
+then you can give these tokens to your users

 * to see the current chat_server configuration:
 $ curl 127.0.0.1:8081/config/lookup | jq